Fletcher Jones (Australian entrepreneur): Legacy

 A one-hour Australian documentary The Fabric of a Dream: The Fletcher Jones Story screened on SBS Television on 7 September 2007, 27 March 2009 (SBS One), 30 December 2009 (SBS One), 10 November 2010 and again on 17 June 2011 (SBS Two).
 It is available from Film Australia.

-An art competition, the Fletcher Jones Art Prize (now the Geelong contemporary art prize), valued at $30,000, is held annually.
+An art competition, the Fletcher Jones Art Prize (now the Geelong contemporary art prize), valued at $30,000, is held annually at the Geelong Gallery.

-In August 2018 an exhibition of 44 wooden relief art works by Warrnambool artist Glenn Morgan depicting the Fletcher Jones story was put on display at the restored Fletcher Jones factory in Warrnambool.
+In August 2018 an exhibition of 44 wood-relief art works by Warrnambool artist Glenn Morgan depicting the Fletcher Jones story was put on display at the restored Fletcher Jones factory in Warrnambool.

+Australian author Jock Serong published in 2026 a book about the live and achievements of Jones, A Suitable Man – The Eccentric Empire of Fletcher Jones.

 Fate of the business

 On 8 December 2011, the more than 40 Fletcher Jones stores were placed into administration.
-This occurred in the same week as the death of Sir Fletcher Jones's son from his first marriage, David Fletcher Jones (4 February 1935 – 6 December 2011).

 On 14 December, it was announced that 15 of the stores, including one at Warrnambool where the company started, would close immediately.
 The remaining 30 stores remained open.

+In January 2026, the company announced it would close all remaining stores and its online store by the end of the month.
+Matthew Gowty, owner of Fletcher Jones, plans to sell the brand.